RossKhelemsky/RossKhelemsky.github.io/_posts/2023-07-25-Gas-tax-welfare-analysis-with-multiple-linear-regression.md

-Appendix A:Deriving the OLS estimators analytically
+Appendix A: Deriving the OLS estimators analytically

 I am trying to fit a linear model to the data.
 This means that I'm trying to predict a given level of G for a given level of P\_G\_R and I\_R. \\